 Is there any actual data to show just how useful (or not) comments actually are and whether they’re worth having?

-Do Blog Comments Do Any Good?
+Do Blog Comments Help With Blog Traffic?
 Here’s Some Data…

 Hubspot published a study where they analyzed the data from 100,000 blog posts.
 Here’s what they found:

 There is no correlation between the number of comments on a post and the number of views that post got.
 There’s also no correlation between comments and the number of links that post got.

 In other words, having a comments section is not going to help you drive traffic or get more backlinks.
 He concludes:

 With your blog, comments should not be a goal.
 They don’t lead to views or links, which is what leads to actual revenue.
 Engaging in the conversation doesn’t work.

 QuickSprout also did a data-driven look at whether blog comments were doing them any good in terms of SEO traffic.
 Neil said he was averaging 176 comments per blog post.
 That’s pretty high compared to what most bloggers are doing.
 So, was it working?

 All in all, bringing 16% of all search traffic through comments isn’t too shabby.
 I know text from comments makes up the majority of the words on the page, but you have to keep in mind that many of the comments just say “good post” or “thanks.”

 While Neil said he wasn’t getting as much impact as he wanted from his blog comments, he was getting some positive impact.
 So, at least in his case, there was some evidence that those comments were helping his SEO.